Stvff/ArbAsm/.github/README.md

 <instruction mnemonic(s)> <arguments seperated by commas>
 ```
 Arguments are either registers or numbers.\
-In the command line interface, when an instruction is executed, the number it returns is printed to the screen.\
 The notation of both inputs and outputs is little-endian by default, opposite of what is standard in english.
 Should one desire it any different, endianness can be changed (see the `set` mnemonic and `endian` register).

 ### Numbers